-In an established tank, an ammonia test should be performed and recorded in a log once a month.
+In an established aquarium, an ammonia test should be performed and recorded in a log once a month.
 Anytime you have sick fish, or a fish death, you should immediately test for ammonia.
 Any detectable amount of ammonia should be addressed swiftly, as it is extremely toxic to fish.

-pH is the most frequent cause of fish stress, which can ultimately lead to fish loss.
+The acid-base balance of the water, measured as pH, is the most frequent cause of fish stress, which can ultimately lead to fish loss.
 It is usually the most overlooked parameter.
 Fish cannot tolerate sudden changes in pH; even a change of 0.2 can result in stress or death if it occurs suddenly.

 Know the pH of your fish shop's water, as well as your own, so you can help acclimate the new fish properly.
 Keep in mind that if you use tap water, it has dissolved gasses as a result of being under pressure.
 Let the tap water sit overnight before testing the pH.

-pH can, and will, change with time.
+The pH can, and will, change with time.
 Fish and plant waste, water evaporation, topping off the water, and water hardness will all contribute to changes in the pH.
 As a rule of thumb, pH in an established tank should be tested once a month, and any time there is a fish death or illness.

 Another factor that affects the pH is the buffering capability of your water.
 As aquariums age, the biological filter uses up the carbonate in the water, and the aquarium will lose its buffering capacity, resulting in rapid pH changes.
 If your water pH changes suddenly or drifts regularly over time, you should check the KH (Carbonate Hardness, or Alkalinity) of the water.
 Consult your local fish shop for KH testing, and for buffering compounds to increase the water alkalinity and stabilize the pH level.